 This is because over time, the brain and body become used to the drug, and without it, cannot function normally.
 Chemical changes in the brain have become entrenched, and the longer and more frequent the use, the more and more impossible it seems to quit.

 This is why the best method of recovery from heroin usually involved a professional detox center, where the patient can be monitored around-the-clock and treated for withdrawal symptoms.
 While not typically fatal, these symptoms can be very intense and without supervision, often result in a relapse and return to regular drug use.

-After detoxification, use of a residential treatment center is recommended for long-term sustainable recovery, support, therapy, counseling, and resources.
+After detox,, the use of a residential treatment center is recommended for a long-term sustainable recovery, support, therapy, counseling, and resources.

 Signs and Symptoms of Heroin Use